The Fall Journal is here - Join the 1871 Club to get yours today

 How to Catch River Smallmouths All Summer Long

-As mentioned, the general strategy is a lot like trout fishing: Look for areas where bass can escape current and lie in wait for morsels traveling downstream.
-Good spots include deep pools, rocky riffless, undercut banks, midstream boulders or logs, and slow, relatively calm runs.
-Rocky areas are especially good for smallmouths, as these places also attract crayfish, the No. 1 prey of many river bass.
+As mentioned, the general strategy is similar to trout fishing: Look for areas where bass can escape the current and lie in wait for morsels traveling downstream.
+Good spots include deep pools, rocky riffles, undercut banks, midstream boulders or logs, and slow, relatively calm runs.
+Rocky areas are especially good for smallmouths

 Presentations vary depending on conditions and personal preference.
 Spinners and surface baits work well for prompting reaction strikes when searching for active fish or plying large areas of fairly shallow water.
 Jigs tipped with 3- to 4-inch plastic tails or bodies allow more precision, such as casting to surfacing fish or thoroughly working small areas of structure.
 Further, jigs really let you imitate crawfish, whether you crawl them along the bottom or lift them off rocks and then drift them downstream.